-A STEM careers partnership between Siemens, science presenter Fran Scott, GSA and state schools has been nominated for a WorldSkillsUK Diversity and Inclusion Heroes Award 2020.
+A STEM careers partnership between Siemens, science presenter Fran Scott, GSA and state schools has won a WorldSkillsUK Diversity and Inclusion Heroes Award 2020.

 The awards honour, celebrate, and shine a light on individuals and organisations who are going above and beyond, championing diversity and inclusion within their organisations and the wider technical education sector.